ahsankhan609/geekyshows/STEPS.md

 ```

 - so if the user have permission to delete in the Admin pannel, then it will see that delete button, otherwise nothing.

+## Dj_Mini_Blog Project

+- A Simple Blog with User Account and Group Features like Editor can add/edit blog post and Admin can do all.